dimart/tinylist/README.md

 # TinyList
-Create and share your lists
+Create and share your lists.
+You can list movies from [TMDB](https://www.themoviedb.org), songs from [Spotify](https://www.spotify.com) and regular text.

 ![Demo](/misc/demo.gif)